About cookies on this site

 Preloading the Data Layer with e-commerce data

-Here’s the data that’s crucial for businesses who want to implement Google Analytics Standard or Enhanced E-commerce tracking.
+Here’s the data that’s crucial for businesses that want to implement Google Analytics Standard or Enhanced E-commerce tracking.
 Also, this data might be useful for other tracking tools.

 #26.
 Transaction ID.